nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Complete a task: `complete`
-Mark the task specified as 'Complete' and remove it from the calendar.<br>
+Marks the task with the specified index as 'Completed' and removes it from the calendar.<br>
 Format: `complete INDEX`

 Examples:
 * `list`<br>
   `complete 2`<br>
-  Add a tag `DONE` the 2nd task in the task manager.
+  Marks the second task as 'Completed' and removes it from the calendar.<br>

 #### Undo action: `undo`